Opentrons/opentrons-emulation/README.md

 #### Environment File

 You must specify an `.env` file.
 This file will configure your containers to your system.
 You will have to specify the following variables.
-See `.env` file in this repo for an example.
+See `.env.default` file in this repo for an example.

 `OT3_FIRMWARE_DIRECTORY`
 * Used In - Development Configuration